 Once data has left Salesforce, there’s no retrieval process.
 Ideally, failed logins would be tracked in real time with a built-in alert process.
 However, most organizations don’t have a monitoring solution in place.
 Therefore, reporting is the next best option.

 Step 1: Under Setup search for Login History.
 You can export this data for easier reporting.

-Beyond the five items we mention in this chapter, what needs to be monitored in Salesforce varies for each organization.
+Beyond the five items we mention in this post, what needs to be monitored in Salesforce varies for each organization.
 Conducting a Salesforce audit, either internally or externally, will help determine what items need to be checked and at what cadence (daily, weekly, monthly, quarterly).
 However, once your organization reaches a certain size or has a certain number of users, investing in a real-time monitoring solution is a crucial step to keeping Salesforce secure.